Table of Contents

 evidence_ref string/null Evidence path or text supplied with --evidence

-Evidence and artifact correlation
+Evidence and Artifact Correlation

 Artifacts produced during an invocation are linked back to the trail record via separate artifact_link and commit_link events appended by the --artifact and --commit options on profile-invocation complete.
 This correlation provides: